ReDI-School/intro-java/exercises/car_implementation.md

 ## Car Simulation

 Write `Car` class.
-A car is defined by the following attributes:
+A car is defined by:

+How much petrol the car can hold:
 - `int maxFuel`

-How much petrol the car can hold
+How much petrol is left:
 - `int fuelLeft`

-How much petrol is left
+How much petrol is used per kilometer:
 - `int fuelPerKilometer`
-How much petrol is used per kilometer

 A car is constructed with how much fuel it can hold and how much fuelPerKilometer it uses:
 - `Car(int maxFuel, int fuelPerKilometer)`